ZoneMinder/zoneminder/README.txt

 for short deltas.
 This routine has been changed to allow variable precision and events will now have to be several days long to wrap in this way. o    Fixed round detection problem.
-Although the existence or otherwise of the 'round' function is correctly detected, the appropriate header file with the results of this test was not included which was not helpful.
-This has been corrected.

-o     Fixed  monitor  rename bug.
+Although the existence or otherwise of the `round' function is correctly detected, the appropriate header file with the results of this test was not included which was not helpful.
+This has been corrected. o    Fixed monitor rename bug.
 Renaming a monitor did not correctly modify the events directory to reflect this.
-This has now been fixed.

-o    OPT_MPEG bug.
+This has now been fixed. o    OPT_MPEG bug.
 A bug was reported (by Fernando Diaz) where the results of the ZM_OPT_MPEG configuration variable was not correctly imported into the scripts.
-This  now  happens  as intended.

-o     Fixed zmvideo.pl event length bug.
+This now happens as intended. o    Fixed zmvideo.pl event length bug.
 The zmvideo.pl script which is used to generate video MPEG files tries to calculate the correct frame rate based on the length of the event and the number of frames it contains.
 Previously it did not take account of the pre and post event frames and so passed a much shorter value to the mpeg encoder than it should.
 This will only have affected short events encoded with ffmpeg but will have resulted in much faster frame rates than necessary.
-This has  now been corrected to take the whole event length  into account.

-o     Fixed  remote  camera memory leak.
-A  memory  leak  was reported  when capturing with remote cameras,  this  is  now fixed.
+This has now been corrected to take the whole event length into account. o    Fixed remote camera memory leak.
+A memory leak was reported when capturing with remote cameras, this is now fixed. o    Orientation.

-o    Orientation.
 Added option to rotate or invert captured images for cameras mounted at unusual angles. o    Fixed filter bug.
 A bug in the zmfilter.pl script was detected and reported by Ernst Lehmann.
 This bug basically meant that events were not checked as often as they should have been and many may have been left out for filters that had no time component.
-The script has now been updated to reflect Ernst's suggested changes.

-o     Stylesheet  change.
+The script has now been updated to reflect Ernst's suggested changes. o    Stylesheet change.
 Previously the stylesheet didn't really work very well on Mozilla, Netscape and browsers other than IE. This turned out to be because I was using HTML style comments in there instead of C style ones.
-This has now been corrected so you should see the correct styles.

-o     Zmconfig.pl  ReadKey.
+This has now been corrected so you should see the correct styles. o    Zmconfig.pl ReadKey.
 Thanks to a ridiculously sensible suggestion from Carlton Thomas this module has been removed from zmconfig.pl.
 Originally Term::ReadKey was in there for funky single character unbuffered input but that has long since disappeared so just regular perl input methods are used now.
-This removes one of the most irritating features about ZoneMinder installs.

-o    Delete monitor confirm.
-Due to some unfortunate accidents by  users,  attempts  to delete monitors  will  now  require confirmation.

-o    Detect linmysqlclient.a.
-Added better detection script into 'configure' top spot when libmysqlclient.a is missing.
+This removes one of the most irritating features about ZoneMinder installs. o    Delete monitor confirm.
+Due to some unfortunate accidents by users, attempts to delete monitors will now require confirmation. o    Detect linmysqlclient.a.
+Added better detection script into `configure' top spot when libmysqlclient.a is missing.

-13.27.
+12.28.
 Release 0.9.11
 Various new features and fixes.

 o     Added  stats  view  - If you have the RECORD_EVENT_STATS